 Why I Write Strong Female Characters

 Writing strong female characters isn’t (just) about creating cool protagonists for me; it's about telling stories that empower people, challenge stereotypes, and contribute to a more inclusive literary landscape.
-I want to share more about why I'm passionate about writing strong, multidimensional women in my stories.
+So, I’m going to share more about why I'm passionate about writing strong, multidimensional women in my stories.
 I emphasize multidimensional, because I so often see people (myself included) fall into the trap of painting strong women as entirely independent, without need for anyone or anything besides herself.
 She’s a badass fighter who takes no shit and gets the job done.
 I understand the urge to do this, but I happen to believe that strength includes the ability to recognize personal flaws, seek outside guidance, and accept help when needed.
 I don’t want another invincible, unshakeable “strong female character”… I want a 3-dimensional person who shows her strength in all sorts of ways.
 So, that’s what I aim to write.

-Diversity is a strength, not a limitation.
+Literature is a powerful tool for social commentary, often one of the most honest platforms addressing social issues and injustices.
+Whether it's tackling gender inequality, discrimination, or the complexities of identity, these characters become advocates for change and catalysts for important conversations.
+I know I say it in a lot of my posts, but diversity is a strength, not a limitation.
 Writing strong female characters from diverse backgrounds celebrates the richness of human experience.
 It acknowledges that strength comes in various forms and that there is no singular definition of what it means to be a strong woman.

 While my strong female characters may possess extraordinary qualities, they remain grounded in realism.
 They grapple with flaws, face challenges, and learn from mistakes.
 These characters become realistic role models, demonstrating that strength is not synonymous with perfection and that growth is an essential part of the journey.
+To me, these are not just fictional entities; they are catalysts for change, contributing to a world that embraces diversity, amplifies voices, and celebrates the strength of women.

 Here's to strong women, both in fiction and reality.